amazeedaizee/NeedyGirlCMDTerminal/README.md

 The `help` command provides a way of explaining to the user some extra info if needed while using the console.
 This is done by the server sending `?>` on a new line.
 This program does not output `?>` or `>` in the console when the server sends them.

-If yopu want to make a client yourself, it's up to you whether or not you want to include a `help` command.
+If you want to make a client yourself, it's up to you whether or not you want to include a `help` command.

 # Commands